-It is important to explain the difference between traditional human-made or natural rafts, and those that are used for recreational rafting on white water.
+It is important to explain the difference between traditional rafts, and those that are used for recreational rafting on white water.

 Materials and Construction

-The development of the inflatable raft has led to new and exciting applications, as they can now withstand the bumps and knocks of river rapids and Deep Ocean swell.
+The development of the inflatable raft has led to new and exciting applications, as they can now withstand the bumps and knocks of river rapids and deep ocean swells.

 The First Modern Inflatables

 Inflatable rafts were employed in World War II and used by crews whose vessels had been sunk by enemy attacks.
-Over time the design was built upon, incorporating a v-shaped hull and rigid structures making them more suitable for extended use.
-The inflatable raft was getting closer to a boat than the floating pontoon from which it evolved.
+Over time, the design was built upon, incorporating a v-shaped hull and rigid structures making them more suitable for extended use.

-The modern raft has evolved from its placid predecessors: inflatable and lightweight, utilising materials that can cope with the tumultuous ride experienced on white water – rafts are designed to carry a number of passengers.
+The modern raft has evolved from its placid predecessors and is inflatable and lightweight, using materials that can cope with the tumultuous ride experienced on white water, and designed to carry a number of passengers.

-These days, manufacturers use rubberised reinforced fabrics for their strength and because they are fairly easy to patch and repair.
+These days, manufacturers use rubberised reinforced fabrics, for their strength and because they are easy to patch and repair.

-Rafts are sit-on-top craft, meaning the passengers / paddlers are not enclosed within the craft.
-It is important that the paddlers are able to fall out of the raft easily, as rafts sometimes flip, and getting caught on the surface of the boat as it is carried downstream can be fatal.
+Rafts are sit-on-top craft, meaning the occupants are not enclosed within the craft.
+It is important that people are able to fall out of the raft easily, as they sometimes flip and getting caught in the boat as it is carried downstream can be fatal.

-Rafts used recreationally do not have solid structure.
-It can get pretty bump going down rapids, and so it is important to reduce the amount of hard objects into which the paddlers could potentially bump.
-For this very reason rafters are required to wear a helmet at all times, and a personal flotation device (life jacket) to ensure that their head is protected, and that they can float easily if the boat happens to capsize.
+Rafts used recreationally do not have a solid structure or frame.
+It can get pretty bumpy going down rapids, and so it is important to reduce the number of hard objects the paddlers could potentially bump into.
+For this very reason rafters are required to wear a helmet at all times, and a personal flotation device (life jacket) to ensure that their head is protected and that they can float easily if the boat happens to capsize.

 White Water Grades

 Sections of rivers that are particularly turbulent are graded based on the size of the rapids and how difficult they are to navigate.
-Grades run from 1 through to 6; 1 being basic and fairly easy for anyone to navigate; 6 being incredibly dangerous, nearly unnavigable, the chance of injury or death being very high as most rafting equipment is not designed to cope with the forces experienced on such waters.
+Grades run from 1 through to 6; 1 being basic and fairly easy for anyone to navigate; 6 being incredibly dangerous and nearly unnavigable.
+The chance of injury or death on these waters is very high as most rafting equipment is not designed to cope with the forces experienced.

-While they are not common, accidents do occur while rafting.
+Accidents do occur while rafting.
 This is due to the sometimes unpredictable nature of the waters that are being navigated.
-However, if the tour guides follow the correct safety guidelines, and if rapids are only attempted that are suitable to the skill level of every member of the crew, the chance of incident or injury is greatly reduced, and like all extreme sports, when performed correctly is just a whole lot of fun.
+However, if the tour guides follow the correct safety guidelines, and if only rapids that are suitable to the skill level of every member of the crew are attempted, the chance of incident or injury is greatly reduced.

 Rafters should always use the correct safety equipment, (life jacket, helmet, wetsuit, booties, gloves) ensuring that all members of the crew can float, are protected from rocks and other hard objects, and from the cold.